 Virtual Atrium Sessions

-In an effort to reach out to our children, the Catechists have been recording some of the presentations which we would have presented to the children during Lent, Holy Week and Easter.
+During 2020, in an effort to reach out to our children, the Catechists recorded some of the presentations which we would have presented to the children during Lent, Holy Week and Easter.
 Your patience as we continue to build this library is greatly appreciated!
 Some tips to using the video library are below.